hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Gits: Your warband may include any number of Gits.
 Shooty Gits: Your warband may include up to five Shooty Gits
-Giant Wolves: Your warband may include up to five Giant Wolves
+Giant Wolves: Your warband may include any number of Giant Wolves.

 ##### Starting experience